rtvkiz/minimal/README.md

-# Minimal: Zero-CVE Container Images
+# Minimal: Hardened Container Images

-A collection of production-ready container images with **zero known CVEs**, rebuilt daily using [Chainguard's apko](https://github.com/chainguard-dev/apko) and [Wolfi](https://github.com/wolfi-dev) packages.
+A collection of production-ready container images with **minimal CVEs**, rebuilt daily using [Chainguard's apko](https://github.com/chainguard-dev/apko) and [Wolfi](https://github.com/wolfi-dev) packages.
+By including only required packages, these images maintain a reduced attack surface and typically have zero or near-zero known vulnerabilities.

 ## Available Images